ckinateder/abraham/README.md

 ## Twitter Functionality

 I'd highly recommend integrating twitter.
-It's really simple; just head to [Twitter Developer](https://developer.twitter.com/en) to sign up and get your bearer_token.
+It's really simple; just head to [Twitter Developer](https://developer.twitter.com/en) to sign up and get your bearer token.
+If you don't want to sign up, you can actually use it free with the twint API (no keys needed).
+This is the default.

 ## Updates